Owner-Operator Truck Insurance in Florida

 New authority or first-year operator

-One-truck operation that still needs a real packet
+One-truck operation that still needs complete details

 Not sure whether the motor carrier policy solves it?